eads/hhdcpython/LESSON.md

         data = datafile.read().splitlines()
 ```

-You don't have to entirely understand what's going on these lines to see that there's I've assigned the contents of the data file to a variable called `data`.
+You don't have to entirely understand what's going on these lines to see that that I've assigned the contents of the data file to a variable called `data`.
 Make a mental note of this -- if you want to change the data file, you'll need to remember it -- but move on.
 You've got a variable called `data` to play with and unless you run into problems, how you got it doesn't matter that much.